Agency for Defense Technology: 2009-2022

 Balitbanghan was operated until 2022, until finally the agency was also targeted to be liquidated by Indonesian government in favor of National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, BRIN).
 In January 2022, BRIN decided only focused in research on civilian affairs for flexibility and easiness to get partner in research collaborations.
 Research in military affairs and defense and security affairs decided to be left out due to critical position and national security interests and reasons.
 As the result, only Balitbanghan that left out from the integration of ministerial research and development agencies into BRIN, although part of the researchers transferred into BRIN.
 The decision also left research and development agencies under Indonesian National Armed Forces not to be integrated.
 The decision also led into various units and research formerly owned by LAPAN and BPPT which focused on military research and defense and security affairs being left out and relinquished to Ministry of Defense.

 There was a proposed plan to form Defense Acquisition Institute (Lembaga Akuisisi Pertahanan), a military counterpart of BRIN, which intended to integrate all military research and development agencies in response of the decision.
 On 2 March 2022, Ministry of Defense and BRIN signed the MoU for research collaboration to bridge and closing the gap between military and civilian researchers.
 While the MoU was signed, on 17 June 2022, the formation of such agency came into fruition with formation of BPKTP thru Presidential Decree No. 94/2022.

 2023

 On 2 February 2023, Air Marshal Hendrikus Haris Haryanto appointed as the first Head of the BPKTP.
 He replaced Air Vice Marshal Julexi Tambayong, the last Head of Balitbanghan.
 Air Marshal Hendrikus Haris Haryanto is former military aide-de-camp of the Vice President Boediono.

+2025

+On 5 August 2025, BPKTP replaced by Batekhan.